jan-krueger/Cake/readme.md

 ---

 # Bugs
-1. When you use aliases with the match function it's doesn't work in the right way. #00001
+1. When you use aliases with the match rule it's doesn't work in the right way. #00001

 # How can I use Cake?